ggggbbybby/grammys-yellow-cookbook/content/recipes/bonbon-cookies.md

 2. Sift flour and salt, and blend into butter mixture.
 If dough is dry, add 1 to 2 tbsp cream.
 3. For each cookie, wrap 1 tbsp of dough around a candied or maraschino cherry, dates, nuts, or chocolate pieces.
 5. Place 1 inch apart on ungreased baking sheets.
-4. Bake at 350 for 12 to 15 minutes, until set but not brown.
+4. Bake at 350°for 12 to 15 minutes, until set but not brown.
 5. Cool, then dip tops of cookies in icing.
 Decorate each cookie with chopped nuts, coconut, or colored sugar.